 Everything-you-need-to-know-about-income-tax-rebate

-Income Tax Rebate - How to Get Tax Rebate in India?
+Income Tax Rebate - How to Get a Tax Rebate in India?

 Maximise your tax savings with rebates under Sections 80C, 80D & 87A.
 Understand how to reduce tax liability and file returns the right way.

-Taxes are one of those universal facts which nobody likes but have to deal with it anyway.
+Taxes are a universal financial obligation that impacts every individual and household.
 Usually, you end up paying taxes directly and indirectly.
 While you may not have much of a say in the indirect taxes as they are based on the money you spend, you can use tax rebates for direct taxes.

-Income tax rebate allows you to reduce your direct tax liability legally and without hiding your income.
-The majority of tax rebates are available on transactions that are either too important to ignore in life, or for your long-term investments.
+As income tax rebate allows you to reduce your direct tax liability legally and without hiding your income.
+Most tax rebates are linked to expenses that are essential in life or aligned with long-term financial investments.

 Key Takeaways